CERTCC/SSVC/docs/howto/publication_decision.md

     **Coordinator** and the decision is **whether to publish an advisory about the vulnerability**.

-## Policy Choices and Publication Decisions
+## Policy Constraints and Publication Decisions

 !!! tip inline end "Other Stakeholders' Publication Decisions"